 On 29 November 2017, the South Australian Parliament approved changes to alcohol and drug driving penalties and roadside drug testing.

-The changes are intended to reduce the incidence of drug driving and improve road safety for all road users.
+The changes were intended to reduce the incidence of drug driving and improve road safety for all road users.

 Drug driving is one of a number of contributors to road deaths in South Australia.
 Between 2012 and 2016, an average of 24% of drivers or riders killed on South Australian roads tested positive to THC (the active component in cannabis), methylamphetamine (speed, ice or crystal meth), MDMA (ecstasy) or a combination of these drugs.

-Unlike alcohol-related road fatalities the number of motorists killed in road crashes who are testing positive to drugs is not decreasing, with an average of 13 drivers/riders killed testing positive each year.
+Unlike alcohol-related road fatalities, the number of motorists killed in road crashes who tested positive to drugs was not decreasing, with an average of 13 drivers/riders killed testing positive each year.

 If a screening test is positive, an oral fluid sample will be sent for laboratory analysis to confirm the presence of drugs, as per existing practice.